 Once clinical depression has been diagnosed, it can be treated with medications and talk therapy.
 Antidepressant drugs alter levels of brain chemicals that influence mood.
 These include selective serotonin reuptake inhibitors (SSRIs) like fluoxetine (Prozac), sertraline (Zoloft), and paroxetine (Paxil), and serotonin and norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine (Effexor) and duloxetine (Cymbalta).
 These medicines may be paired with psychotherapy, which teaches strategies to manage depression.

-Serotonin is a powerful brain chemical that profoundly affects your mood, so knowing whether you’re deficient is a key first step to overcoming troubling mood and impulse control problems.
-Having one or more of the eight serotonin deficiency symptoms discussed here will be a strong clue that you may indeed
+What is serotonin?
+It’s is a powerful brain chemical that profoundly affects your mood, so knowing whether you’re deficient is a key first step to overcoming troubling mood and impulse control problems.
+Having one or more of the eight serotonin deficiency symptoms discussed here will be a strong clue that

 It’s hard to believe that by altering the bacteria in your gut, you can better handle stress, improve your mood, and even treat your anxiety or depression.
 But an explosion of research into the fascinating world of the gut-brain connection is showing just that.
 We now know that you can